Dishwasher: Drying

 The heat inside the dishwasher dries the contents after the final hot rinse.
 North American dishwashers tend to use heat-assisted drying via an exposed element which tends to be less efficient than other methods.
-European machines and some high end North American machines use passive methods for drying – a stainless steel interior helps this process and some models use heat exchange technology between the inner and outer skin of the machine to cool the walls of the interior and speed up drying.
+European machines and some high-end North American machines use passive methods for drying – a stainless steel interior helps this process and some models use heat exchange technology between the inner and outer skin of the machine to cool the walls of the interior and speed up drying.
 Some dishwashers employ desiccants such as zeolite which at the beginning of the wash are heated, dry out and creating steam which warms plates, and then are cooled during the dry cycle which absorbs moisture again, saving significant energy.

-Plastic and non-stick items form drops with smaller surface area and may not dry properly compared to china and glass, which also store more heat that better evaporate the little water that remains on them.
+Plastic and non-stick items form drops with smaller surface area and may not dry properly compared to china and glass.
 Some dishwashers incorporate a fan to improve drying.
 Older dishwashers with a visible heating element (at the bottom of the wash cabinet, below the bottom basket) may use the heating element to improve drying; however, this uses more energy.

 Most importantly however, the final rinse adds a small amount of rinse-aid to the hot water, this is a mild detergent that improves drying significantly by reducing the inherent surface tension of the water so that water mostly drips off, greatly improving how well all items, including plastic items, dry.

 Most dishwashers feature a drying sensor and as such, a dish-washing cycle is always considered complete when a drying indicator, usually in the form of an illuminated "end" light, or in more modern models on a digital display or audible sound, exhibits to the operator that the washing and drying cycle is now over.

-US Governmental agencies often recommend air-drying dishes by either disabling or stopping the drying cycle to save energy.
+US governmental agencies often recommend air-drying dishes by either disabling or stopping the drying cycle to save energy.

 Differences between dishwashers and hand washing

 Dishwasher detergent

 Dishwashers are designed to work using specially formulated dishwasher detergent.
 Over time, many regions have banned the use of phosphates in detergent and phosphorus-based compounds.
 They were previously used because they have properties that aid in effective cleaning.
 The concern was the increase in algal blooms in waterways caused by increasing phosphate levels (see eutrophication).
 Seventeen US states have partial or full bans on the use of phosphates in dish detergent, and two US states (Maryland and New York) ban phosphates in commercial dishwashing.
 Detergent companies claimed it is not cost effective to make separate batches of detergent for the states with phosphate bans, and so most have voluntarily removed phosphates from all dishwasher detergents.

 In addition, rinse aids have contained nonylphenol and nonylphenol ethoxylates.
 These have been banned in the European Union by EU Directive 76/769/EEC.

-In some regions depending on water hardness a dishwasher might function better with the use of a dishwasher salt.
+In some regions, depending on water hardness, a dishwasher might function better with the use of a dishwasher salt.